Summer may be coming to an end, but a gardener’s job is never done!

-In the heat of the summer, proper watering is one of the most important things needed in maintaing a healthy garden.
+In the heat of the summer, proper watering is one of the most important things needed in maintaining a healthy garden.
 Make sure you are watering often and consistently.

 On hot, humid days you may need to water more than once, especially your containers and hanging baskets.
 On rainy days, you may not need to water at all.

-Refreshing mulch beds will help the soil retain moisture and helps retain moisture, prevent disease and prevent weeds.
+Refreshing mulch beds will help the soil retain moisture and helps retain moisture (helping you save on your water bill), prevent disease, and prevent weeds.

 With the heat, weeds will flourish.
 Stay on top of them by pulling them before they get out of control.

 Containers & Hanging Baskets

 Water well and continue to fertilize with a liquid fertilizer or slow-release fertilizer according to label instructions.
 If a container is starting to look overgrown, give it a trim.

 Tips for Keeping Your Hanging Baskets & Containers Looking Fabulous All Summer Long